monkeyK1n9/alx-system_engineering-devops/0x00-shell_basics/README.md

 8-firstdelete is a script to delete a file 9-firstdirdelete is a script that deletes a directory 10-back returns to the previous directory
+11-lists is a script to list files in current and parent dir and boot